cnaw/guitarra/README.md

 # guitarra
-Image simulator for the Near Infrared Camera of the James Webb Space Telescope Guitarra requires the CFITSIO library.
+Image simulator for the Near Infrared Camera of the James Webb Space Telescope.

+Guitarra requires the CFITSIO library.